tinyprinter/tinyprinter.club/content/_index.md

 A: Of course you can! `sirius-client` already has a generic `escpos` driver, which lets you connect a wide variety of thermal printers that use the ESC/POS protocol.
 It also has a simple console driver, that simply show the image your printer would print.
 There is nothing stopping you from making your own driver to your favorite printer of choice.

 **Q: What about the other Paperang models (P2, P2S)?**
-A: They will work... sort of.
-The thing about them is they print at a higher resolution.
-The P1 has the exact same resolution as the original Little Printer, and the server sends pixel-perfect bitmaps to the client, hence this is not a problem with that.
-With the newer models, you either have to add support to the server to make higher-resolution images or resize the images on the client-side.
+A: We **think** they *should* work, but we have not tested them yet.
+Assuming they do, there is another caveat: they print at a higher resolution.
+The P1 has the exact same resolution as the original Little Printer, and the server sends pixel-perfect bitmaps — for now — to the client, hence this is not a problem with that.
+There are plans to modify the server so it supports more resolutions; you're very welcome to contribute.

 **Q: Where can I get a real Little Printer?**
 A: I mean, eBay, if you're lucky.
 I've been looking for a while now, and it seems like noone wants to sell theirs.

+**Q: What if I have a real Little Printer and I want it to connect to the new network?**
+A: [This long thread on Github](https://github.com/genmon/sirius/issues/26) should have all the information you need.
+You'll have to flash your BERG Cloud Bridge.
+Unfortuately, it has a hardware bug: there is about a 1-in-100 chance you will brick it when you flash it.
+Not much can be done about that.

 # What we need help with